She used to yell it to me through my television screen at least twice a week:

 It turns out there’s more to learn from Jillian Michaels than how to simply not die during a high intensity cardio session.

-Remember a couple of weeks ago when we talked about how sometimes creative work feels impossible?
+Remember when we talked about how sometimes creative work feels impossible?
 I confessed that I’d gotten to “the hard part” of my project and how I’m learning to sit in that tension instead of struggle against it?

 Well I thought “the hard part” was being brave.